xinqian-mit/API_Phonons/Readme.md

 ```
 python3 thirdorder_gap.py [na] [nb] [nc] [cutoff(nm)]|-[n] GAP_potential_file <br />
 ```
-where na nb and nc are the supercell dimensions, followed by cutoff radius or -n where -n is the number of nearest neighbors.
+where the parameters in [] need to be specified.
+Parameters named na nb and nc are the supercell dimensions, followed by cutoff radius or -n where -n is the number of nearest neighbors.
 There are also parallelized scripts for fc3 calculation such as thirdorder_gap_mp.py, compute using:

 ```